Manal-jpg/VelocityPoints/frontend/README.md

 ## ✅ Authentication System

-I implemented the full authentication structure:
+I implemented the full authentication structure (to test it, make sure your backend is also running):

 ### **Files involved**